Navigating End-of-Life Care with Compassion: A Guide for Healthcare Workers

 11. Respectfully Continue your end-of-life duty until the last breath

-When you have a duty of care to an end-of-life patient, ensure you continue to it to the last breath, because a patient might look like they are as good as gone, yet they breathe.
-XCarers are always confused at this stage, wondering if it is worth their care.
-The service user is worth your duty of care, and continue the chosen end-of-life ritual or cultural practice that has been picked by the service user or a family member whose opinion they value.
 Continue to speak to them in their fragile state as study shows that they can still hear you, and might be able to respond. protect their dignity and make sure they do not look or smell horrible on their dying bed because this is something no one would want.
 If you picture them as a family member you hold dearly, you would do right by them.
 So going by your work ethic, religious requirement and conscience, you should do all in your power to make their helpless appearance as okay as possible.

 12. Post- Mortem Support

 Some care companies provide post-mortem services to their clients while others don’t.
 If your company does them that means you will need to maintain contact with the service user.
 But if your company doesn’t, you are expected to cut all communication and ties with the bereaved family, then do well to stay away from the family professionally.
-Do not pay visits or send flowers/gifts, unless you are related or a neighbour to the family, as your presence might remind the family of their loved one who just passed because they would have associated your presence with that of the service user.
-Carers are advised not to be emotional.

 Understanding End-of-Life Care: Drugs, Signs, Medications, and More

 Though the name may imply the meaning, End-of-life care is a crucial phase in healthcare, with an aim to provide comfort and support to individuals in the final stages of life, due to health condition that has been confirmed by a medical practioner.
-This section explores the questions surrounding the end-of-life care, from drugs, signs, medications, issues, and common questions related to the process.

 What are End-of-Life Drugs?

-End-of-life or palliative drugs, also known as palliative medications, are used to manage symptoms and alleviate discomfort in patients nearing the end of their lives.
 These drugs aim to improve the quality of life rather than cure the illness.
 Common end-of-life drugs include pain relievers like morphine, anti-anxiety medications such as lorazepam, anti-nausea drugs like ondansetron, and antipsychotic medications such as haloperidol to manage delirium or agitation.
 The aim is to make the patient as comfortable as possible.

 What are End-of-Life Signs?

 End-of-life signs indicate that a person is approaching the final stage of life.
-These signs can vary, based on the individual, their environmental condition, but often include:
+These signs can vary, based on the individual, and their environmental condition, but often include:

 - Increased fatigue and sleepiness